yWorks/yfiles-for-html-demos/demos/databinding/graphbuilder/README.md

 The demo allows to define multiple nodes and edges sources from different data and with different data bindings and styles.

 Per default, [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder) stores the business data object of each node in the node's [ITagOwner#tag](https://docs.yworks.com/yfileshtml/#/api/ITagOwner#tag) property.
-Thus, the properties of a node's [TemplateNodeStyle](https://docs.yworks.com/yfileshtml/#/api/TemplateNodeStyle) can be bound to this object.
+Using the LitNodeStyle, the properties can be bound and visualized.

 ## Things to Try